 My baker's dozen includes Surviving Alzheimer's: Practical Tips and Soul-Saving Wisdom for Caregivers (2018 expanded second edition) and Momfidence (based on my long-running Woman's Day column).

-I've also written a series of interactive journals for Peter Pauper Press: Pregnancy Journal (2020, revised edition), Mother and Son: Our Back-and-Forth Journal (2019), An Oral History: Preserve Your Family's Story (2018), and Like Mother, Like Daughter (2015).
+I've also created a series of fun interactive journals for Peter Pauper Press: Pregnancy Journal (2020, revised edition), Mother and Son: Our Back-and-Forth Journal (2019), An Oral History: Preserve Your Family's Story (2018), and Like Mother, Like Daughter (2015).

 I've co-authored books with doctors at Harvard, Duke, UCLA, and Arizona State.
 Among my collaborations: NYT bestseller The Happiest Toddler on the Block (with Harvey Karp, MD), The V Book (with ob-gyn Elizabeth Stewart, MD), Consciously Female and Body, Soul, and Baby (both with Tracy Gaudet, MD, then head of Duke Integrative Medicine), Bright From the Start (with Jill Stamm, PhD), a series for Parenting Magazine, and the one with my favorite cover design ever, Like Mother, Like Daughter (with my daughter Page).

 I've been a contributing editor to Woman's Day, Caring.com, WebMD, Parenting, and BabyTalk, and the content chief of Kinstantly.